GreptimeTeam/docs/docs/user-guide/protocols/http.md

 ### Authentication

-GreptimeDB supports the built-in `Basic` authentication scheme in HTTP API.
-To set up authentication, do the following:
+GreptimeDB supports the built-in `Basic` authentication scheme in the HTTP API.
+To set up authentication, follow these steps:

-1. Encode your username and password with format `<username>:<password>` using `Base64` algorithm.
+1. Encode your username and password using the `<username>:<password>` format and the `Base64` algorithm.
-2. Attach your encoded credentials to the HTTP request header using the format `Authorization: Basic <base64-encoded-credentials>`.
+2. Attach your encoded credentials to the HTTP request header using the `Authorization: Basic <base64-encoded-credentials>` format.

 Here's an example.
-If you want to connect to GreptimeDB using the username `greptime_user` and password `greptime_pwd`, you can use the following command:
+If you want to connect to GreptimeDB using the username `greptime_user` and password `greptime_pwd`, use the following command:

 ```shell
 curl -X POST \